Xiao-Di/lorawan-server/README.md

 # lorawan-server
-lorawan-server which recives the msg from lora-motes-emulator
+lorawan-server which recives the msg from [lora-mote-emulator](https://github.com/houluy/lora-mote-emulator).